-The RHS defined illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
+50 The RHS defined illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
 Cannabis, inhalants and salvia were excluded from this analysis on illicit substances.
 Definition of illicit substances is not stagnant.
 As of 2015, The Canadian Tobacco, Alcohol and Drugs Survey defined illicit substances as cocaine or crack, ecstasy, speed or methamphetamines, hallucinogens or heroin.
 Cannabis is a widely used and now legal (since October 17, 2018) substance in Canada, however, its legal status was debated during the development of this survey and report.

-substance use is harmful and that the stigma associated with substance use may make people less likely to report that they have used these substances.
+The drug-use patterns reported by the 6%^{52} of adults in the VIR who said they had used an illicit substance ranged from daily use to once or twice over the past year.
+It is also important to note that not all alcohol and substance use is harmful and that the stigma associated with substance use may make people less likely to report that they have used these substances.

-Youth - Most youth (92%) in the IR said they had not used illicit substances over the past year.
-Previous studies have observed that Aboriginal youth in BC who experienced discrimination were more likely to use substances (other than marijuana and alcohol) [47].
+Youth - Most youth (96%) in the VIR said they had not used illicit substances in the past year.
+Previous studies have observed that Aboriginal youth in BC who experienced discrimination were more likely to use substances (other than marijuana and alcohol) [46].

-Children - Parents or caregivers in the IR were asked whether the child's birth mother drank any alcohol during their pregnancy.
-A majority (90%) reported that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
+Children - Parents or caregivers were asked whether the child's birth mother drank any alcohol during their pregnancy.
+A majority (95%) of VIR participants reported that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
 The powerful stigma against drinking during pregnancy may make people less likely to report alcohol use during pregnancy.